Redvanisation/digitize-text/README.md

-This is a full-stack app developed with React, TypeScript, React-HTML5-Camera-Photo package and NodeJS, it uses the webcam/camera to snap a picture (it also accepts uploading images) of handwritten or printed text on a paper and converts it to a formatted digitized version on the computer, it makes use of the Google Cloud Vision API for character recognition and PostgreSQL as the database.
+This is a full-stack app developed with React, TypeScript, React-HTML5-Camera-Photo package and NodeJS, it uses the webcam/camera to snap a picture (it also accepts uploading images) of handwritten or printed text on paper and converts it to a formatted digitized version on the computer, it makes use of the Google Cloud Vision API for character recognition and PostgreSQL as the database.